open223/models.open223.info/README.md

     - `## Downloads`
     - `## Queries`
     - `## Model Components`
+    - there should also be a "header" section at the top of the file which allows executable code to be embedded in the markdown file (see below)
 3. Add this `.md` file to the `_toc.yml` file under the appropriate section (Building or System)
 4. If you want to add queries to the model, add them in `queries.toml`.
 The section name should have the same base name as the `.ttl` and `.md` file.